 Direct mail is a conventional form of communication, so when the new technology of email came along, snail mail was bumped aside and email enthusiastically embraced.
-Today, the roles of email and mail have begun to switch again.
+Today, the roles of email and direct mail have begun to switch again.
 We used to associate mail with the place we would get bills, hundreds of offers to things we don’t care about, and birthday cards from family members and friends.
 Now that bills are paperless and come digitally, people are actually excited to see what’s coming in the mail and ironically enough, our email boxes are the ones flooded with spam.

 p.s. here’s how you can avoid getting email spam after registering a domain name.

 When we open our inboxes we are bombarded with cold sales emails, webinar sign-ups, diet pill supplement junk email and more.
-We get so many emails everyday, most people are hardly ever caught up.
-Our mail on the other hand is lighter than ever and filled with more relevant pieces that are creating a stronger and lasting brand impression.
+We get so many emails every day, most people are hardly ever caught up.
+Our mail, on the other hand, is lighter than ever and filled with more relevant pieces that are creating a stronger and lasting brand impression.

 Direct mail trends

 Marketing is all about trying things, failing, making adjustments and trying again.
 We are always inspired by innovative marketing trends we see and want to share some of our favorites for you to use as inspiration.
 Here are 4 ways you can get direct mail campaigns to work for you.